rickmode/ocsf-schema-compiler/docs/publishing.md

 The pre-publishing checks require the project's version to be updated, and the related Git tag exists.
 The check is run with the `pre-publish-check` target in the [`Makefile`](https://github.com/ocsf/ocsf-schema-compiler/blob/main/Makefile).
 This target runs the [`scripts/pre-publish-check.sh`](https://github.com/ocsf/ocsf-schema-compiler/blob/main/scripts/pre-publish-check.sh) script, which requires a virtual environment.

-This check downloads the latest release of **ocsf-schema-compiler** from PyPI, so you will likely want to remove the virtual environment afterwards.
+This check installs the latest release of **ocsf-schema-compiler** from PyPI, so you will likely want to remove the virtual environment afterwards.
+The `pre-test-publish-check` target work the same, though installs from TestPyPI.

 ```shell
 # Create virtual environment if it doesn't already exist